access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 An OpenStack control plane has a few layers.
 At the bottom is at least one physical computer (a.k.a. server) to run the control plane services.

 The next layer is infrastructure services.
-These are not part of OpenStack per se, but OpenStack services depend on them to deliver a functioning cloud.
+These are not part of OpenStack per se, but OpenStack services depend on all them to deliver a functioning cloud.

 | Service type      | Name(s)                                         | What it does                                              |
 |-------------------|-------------------------------------------------|-----------------------------------------------------------|